epfl-ada/ada-2024-project-adattatori/README.md

 ## Research Questions
-Time independent questions:

-- What are the main areas in the world in which HIV research is conducted?

 - How many different types of target proteins for HIV are in BindingDB?

-- What are the drugs that have the highest binding affinity to their targets?

-- Which structures do these drugs have in common?
+- Which structures do the ligands with high affinty have in common?

-Time dependent questions:

-- Are medical innovations and scientific advances related to improvement in drug discoveries and affinities throughout the years?
-- Given a single target or a single ligand, does the binding affinity change over time?

 ## Proposed dataset